Kyrixen/TinyBlox/README.md

 TinyBlox is built around layered terrain instead of voxels.

-The world is composed of layers of tiles which creates pseudo-3D traversal, allowing caves, cliffs, ladders, elevation changes, and terrain-driven exploration without using 3d graphics.
+The world is composed of layers of tiles which create pseudo-3D traversal, allowing caves, cliffs, ladders, elevation changes, and terrain-driven exploration without using 3D graphics.

 The focus is on: